jlbelleca1261ant-prog/WBDV111_MidtermLabExam-BristolShoes/README.md

 ---

 ## Short Project Description
-A clean, modern, and responsive static website for *Bristol Shoes Marikina Branch* a proudly Filipino shoe store located in Marikina City, the Shoe Capital of the Philippines.
-The website was built using **HTML, CSS, and JavaScript** and is designed to be easy to navigate but don't expect too much.
+This website was built using **HTML, CSS, and JavaScript** and is designed to be easy to navigate but don't expect too much as were just amateur yet and we touch grass often.

 ---